By Dr. Amani Eid

 Only then we can discuss the true, modern, humane meaning of honor, as opposed to its medieval iteration.
 This change will not happen overnight, but it will happen.
 It will happen even if by small steps like those in Lebanon and Tunisia, where former myths are being dismantled through media, health programs, and scientific and academic conferences that place pressure on political and judicial authorities to create a society that honors humans and humanity.

-We can no longer hide or isolate ourselves, because the world is transforming and changing, and this change is reaching up more rapidly because of the preeminence of internet and social media.
-We can not separate feminist struggles and gender studies from larger societal issues, because their purpose is that of human dignity.
+We can no longer hide or isolate ourselves.
+The world is transforming and changing, and these changes will reach us for better or worse through social media and other online platforms.
+We cannot separate feminist struggles and gender studies from larger societal issues, because their purpose is that of human dignity.
 The emergence of electronic magazines, academic and otherwise, that are concerned with women and gender issues, homosexuality, transgender people, will have a role in changing atmosphere in the Middle East, and will hopefully birth societies that will move us past these conflicts rooted in binaries, and free us of guardianship and marginalization.